 - a.
 We will hold a launch event and exhibition, publish our Timetable, and invite initial views about the Borough's strategic planning issues; - We will disseminate appropriate information, make contact with and meet local groups and consider new ways of engaging with the local community (for example, continuing our 'Planning my Place' events for schools); - c.
-We will set up a Steering Group comprising the Chair and Vice Chair of the Planning Committee as well as the Chief Executive3.
-This is the highlevel co-ordinating body that will ensure oversight and strategic input on behalf of the whole community, as well as from planning professionals; - d.
-We will also engage with representatives from the key statutory/government departments to participate in Local Development Plan development to provide key consultees the opportunity to engage in the plan making process. - e.
-We will issue a public notice to confirm: - i. commencement of work on our new Local Development Plan; - ii. publication of our Timetable; - iii. how to view or obtain copies of our Timetable; and - iv. the dates and locations of any public exhibitions and events.
+We will set up a Steering Group comprising nominated members of the Planning Committee, the Chief Executive, the Director of Community Planning and Regeneration, the Head of Planning and the Head of Community Planning.
+This is the high-level co-ordinating body that will ensure oversight and strategic input on behalf of the whole community, as well as from planning professionals; - d.
+We will set up a Project Management Team comprising Senior Council Officers and invite representatives from the key statutory stakeholders / government departments to participate.
+The purpose of the team will be to ensure key consultees engage in the plan making process.
+The Project Management team will be consulted on and act as the screening and scoping group for the Sustainability Appraisal of the Plan; - e.
+We will issue a public notice to confirm: - i. commencement of work on our new Local Development Plan; - ii. publication of our Timetable;

+- iii. how to view or obtain copies of our Timetable; and - iv. the dates and locations of any public exhibitions and events.